San Pio V a Villa Carpegna

 San Pio V a Villa Carpegna is a titular church in the Catholic Church.
-It was established on 5 March 1973, by Pope Paul VI for Cardinal-Deacon.
+It was established on 5 March 1973, by Pope Paul VI for a Cardinal-Deacon.
 The title was previously raised pro hac vice after José Tomás Sánchez was installed cardinal-priest in 2002, ten years after serving as cardinal-deacon.
 The title is now held by an American Cardinal, James Harvey.

 History

-The Title was established on 5 March 1973 by the late Pope Paul VI.
+The Church of Saint Pius V was founded on 10 December 1951 by Clemente Micara, the Cardinal Vicar of Rome.
+It was designed by architect Tullio Rossi in 1952.
+It was consecrated by Archbishop Luigi Traglia on 24 February 1962.
+The Title of Cardinal Protector of the Church was established on 5 March 1973 by the late Pope Paul VI.

 Exterior

 The church was designed by Tullio Rossi in a somewhat modernized neo-Romanesque style, and completed in 1962.

 There is a nave with aisles, a semi-circular apse and a campanile at the end of the left-hand aisle.
 The fabric is in puce brick, with little decoration.

 The façade is two-storey, with the lower storey to aisle roof level being a simple rectangular form which encloses a smaller rectangle brought forward and containing the nave and aisle doorways.
 The nave door is inset, and above it is a mosaic by Giuseppe Stracota depicting Pope Pius V and St George with the Madonna and Child, and a background showing the Battle of Lepanto (at which the navy of the Ottoman Turks was defeated during his pontificate).
 The first story of the façade, and the body of the nave above the aisles, is divided into panels by relief pilasters in brick without capitals.
 On the façade there are six pilasters, ending in a wide blank stone architrave above which is the triangular pediment.
 In the centre is a vertical rectangular window formed of six squares divided by stone mullions, and below this are a coat of arms.
 The body of the nave has six windows of identical form on each side, in three pairs.
 The campanile is an unadorned brick tower on a square plan, with rectangular bell openings.